-Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable development Landscape design P01 A01 N/A
+Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable development Landscape design

-Performance outcomes Acceptable outcomes Applicant response Development provides landscaping that contributes to and creates a high quality landscape character for the site, street and local areas of the Shire by: (a) promoting the Shire's character as a tropical environment; (b) softening the built form of development; (c) enhancing the appearance of the development from within and outside the development and makes a positive contribution to the streetscape; (d) screening the view of buildings, structures, open storage areas, service equipment, machinery plant and the like from public places, residences and other sensitive development; (e) where necessary, ensuring the privacy of habitable rooms and private outdoor recreation areas; (f) contributing to a comfortable living environment and improved energy efficiency, by providing shade to reduce glare and heat absorption and re-radiation from buildings, parking areas and other hard surfaces; (g) ensuring private outdoor recreation space is useable; (h) providing long term soil erosion protection; (i) providing a safe environment; (j) integrating existing vegetation and other natural features of the premises into the development; (k) not adversely affecting vehicular and pedestrian sightlines and road safety.
-Development provides landscaping: (a) in accordance with the minimum area, dimensions and other requirements of applicable development codes; (b) that is designed and planned in a way that meets the guidelines for landscaping outlined in Planning Scheme Policy SC6.7 - Landscaping; (c) that is carried out and maintained in accordance with a landscaping plan that meets the guidelines for landscaping outlined in Planning Scheme Policy SC6.7 - Landscaping.
+Performance outcomes Acceptable outcomes Applicant response PO1 Development provides landscaping that contributes to and creates a high quality landscape character for the site, street and local areas of the Shire by: (a) promoting the Shire's character as a tropical environment; (b) softening the built form of development; (c) enhancing the appearance of the development from within and outside the development and makes a positive contribution to the streetscape; (d) screening the view of buildings, structures, open storage areas, service equipment, machinery plant and the like from public places, residences and other sensitive development; (e) where necessary, ensuring the privacy of habitable rooms and private outdoor recreation areas; (f) contributing to a comfortable living environment and improved energy efficiency, by providing shade to reduce glare and heat absorption and re-radiation from buildings, parking areas and other hard surfaces; (g) ensuring private outdoor recreation space is useable; (h) providing long term soil erosion protection; (i) providing a safe environment; (j) integrating existing vegetation and other natural features of the premises into the development; (k) not adversely affecting vehicular and pedestrian sightlines and road safety.
+AO1 Development provides landscaping: (a) in accordance with the minimum area, dimensions and other requirements of applicable development codes; (b) that is designed and planned in a way that meets the guidelines for landscaping outlined in Planning Scheme Policy SC6.7 - Landscaping; (c) that is carried out and maintained in accordance with a landscaping plan that meets the guidelines for landscaping outlined in Planning Scheme Policy SC6.7 - Landscaping.
 Note - Planning scheme policy SC6.7 - Landscaping provides guidance on meeting the outcomes of this code.
 A landscape plan submitted for approval in accordance with the Planning policy is one way to achieve this outcome.
+Proposal complies with Multiple Dwelling, Short Term Accommodation and Retirement Facility Code requirements and further detailed design will comply with Planning Scheme Policy SC6.7 - Landscaping.
 For assessable development PO2 Landscaping contributes to a sense of place, is functional to the surroundings and enhances the streetscape and visual appearance of the development.
 AO2.1 No acceptable outcomes are specified.
 Note - Landscaping is in accordance with the requirements specified in Planning scheme policy SC6.7 - Landscaping.
-Proposal includes significant landscaping treatment in accordance with the tropical vernacular of Port Douglas.
-Refer to Landscape Plans prepared by Myles Baldwin Design.
+Detailed landscaping design will comply with Planning Scheme Policy SC6.7 - Landscaping.